mxalmendares/fid/README.md

 # fid
-A repository designed for my class about web design
+A repository designed for my class DIG2500 Fundamentals of Interactive Design